mgraupe/CalciumBasedPlasticityModel/Graupner2012PNAS/graupner2012.md

 Note that the figure also displays the results of numerical integrations of the full model.
 The simulations are provided as C++ code in [numericalSimulations](numericalSimulation/).

-The png and pdf versions of the figure can be produced by running the script :
+The png and pdf versions of Fig. 2 can be produced by running the script :
 ```python
 python Graupner2012PNAS_Fig2.py
 ```